 - A Starbucks gift card

-- Gift cards for yogurt shop, or other local favorites
+- Gift cards for yogurt shops or other local favorites